ZakaHaceCosas/personaplus/README.md

 <!--R6 MD ONLY, remove on merge-->
-# :us: Welcome to PersonaPlus R6 / :es: Bienvenido a PersonaPlus R6
+# :us: Welcome to PersonaPlus R6<br />:es: Bienvenido a PersonaPlus R6

 > [!WARNING]
 > :us: **Currently, no contributions are expected!
 Please do not make any PR whatsoever until the rewrite is done.
 More free time for you I guess.**